SOSANE/agriculture-product-tracking-chain/README.md

 # *AgriChain* : Product Tracking and Identification in the Supply Chain Using Blockchain Technology
+<h5 align="center"> A decentralized solution for tracking agricultural products through their lifecycle using blockchain technology. </h5>

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-A decentralized solution for tracking agricultural products through their lifecycle using blockchain technology.
+The product tracking and identification in the supply chain that uses blockchain technology, the ethereum network, smart contracts and QR codes to provide transparency and security and promote decentralisation.

 Designing blockchain model for agriculture product tracking involves using the inherent characteristics of blockchain - decentralisation, immutability and transparency - to track agricultural products through every stage of their lifecycle.
 This include everything from production, processing, transportation, and distribution, to retail.

-The product tracking and identification in the supply chain that uses blockchain technology, the ethereum network, smart contracts and QR codes to provide transparency and security and promote decentralisation.

 **NOTES: May 2025**
-- implement next : concentrate all contract services in /agrichain-smartcontract. finish implementing all smart contracts services (ex. transfer ownership)
+- implement next: concentrate all contract services in ```/agrichain-smartcontract```. finish implementing all smart contracts services (ex. transfer ownership)

 <h5 align="center"> Home page </h5>